 Troubleshooting in R

 Every one who uses R, beginner or advanced, faces errors in their code.
-In fact, learning how to read errors messages and troubleshoot them is one of the most important aspects of learning R. This page goes over some good strategies to troubleshoot and some of the most common mistakes.
+In fact, learning how to read errors messages and troubleshoot them is one of the most important aspects of learning R. The first half of this page goes over some good strategies to troubleshoot and will give you a troubleshooting challenge.
+The second half of the page lists some of the most common mistakes people do.
 You can refer back to this page whenever you face a problem to help you troubleshoot it.

 The first thing to do when your code is not working is to read the error message.
 As frustrating as it can be to see an error message, they are in fact there to help you identify what the mistake was.
 For example, let’s look at the error message below: